gatsbyjs/gatsby/docs/docs/glossary.md

 A tool that lets you write the most modern [JavaScript](#javascript), and on [build](#build) it gets [compiled](#compiler) to code that most web browsers can understand.

-### Back-End
+### Backend

 The behind the scenes that the [public](#public) do not see.
 This often refers to the control panel of your [CMS](#cms).
-These are often powered by server-side programming languages such as PHP or ASP.net.
+These are often powered by server-side programming languages such as Node.js, PHP, Go, ASP.net, Ruby, or Java.

 ### Build

-The process of taking your code and content and packaging it into a website that can be hosted and accessed.
+In Gatsby, this is the process of taking your code and content and packaging it into a website that can be hosted and accessed.
+Commonly referred to as _build time_.
+See also: [backend](#backend) and [server-side](#server-side).

 ## C